gemtoo/superbridge/README.md

 ## Proxy bridge to Internet, Tor and I2P networks

 ### Why does this exist?
 This project is inspired by Acetone's [cross-network bridge](https://youtu.be/8r2bo-EEooM).
-The Dockerized version abstracts away most complexities of the guide.
+This Dockerized version abstracts away most complexities of that guide.
 Currently this setup has no Yggdrasil Network support.

 ### How to use it?
 Spin up the containers: